marko-js/marko/packages/marko/docs/marko-vs-react.md

 ### API

-Marko compiles components to JavaScript modules with exported API for rendering, as shown below:
+Marko compiles components to JavaScript modules that export their rendering APIs, as shown below:

 ```js